John Brown (Rhode Island politician)

-John Brown laid the cornerstone of the university's oldest building in 1770, and he served as its treasurer for 21 years, from 1775 to 1796.
-Brown was one of the founders of Providence Bank and became its first president in 1791.
-He was active in the American Revolution, notably as an instigator of the 1772 Gaspee Affair, and he served in both state and national government.
-At the same time, he was a powerful defender of slavery, clashing aggressively in newspapers, courts and the political system with his brother Moses, who had become an abolitionist.
+Brown laid the cornerstone of the university's oldest building in 1770, and he served as its treasurer for 21 years, from 1775 to 1796.
+He was also one of the founders of Providence Bank and served as its first president in 1791.
+Brown was active in the American Revolution, notably as an instigator of the 1772 Gaspee Affair, and he served in both state and national government.
+At the same time, he was a powerful voice of proslavery thought, clashing aggressively in newspapers, courts and the political system with his brother Moses, who had become an abolitionist.

-John Brown's home in Providence is now a museum and National Historic Landmark.
-Brown's desk and bookcase reside at the Yale University Art Gallery in New Haven, Connecticut.
+Brown's home in Providence is now a museum and National Historic Landmark.
+His personal desk and bookcase reside at the Yale University Art Gallery in New Haven, Connecticut.
 The desk is attributed to Daniel Spencer, who opened his cabinetmaking studio in Providence, Rhode Island in 1772.

 Early life

 John Brown was born in Providence in the Colony of Rhode Island and Providence Plantations, on January 27, 1736, to James Brown II (1698–1739) and Hope Power (1702–1792).
 His paternal grandparents were Elder James Brown (1666–1716), a pastor at the First Baptist Church, and Mary (Harris) Brown.
 His father, James Brown II, established himself early in the mercantile business, trading in slaves, rum, molasses, and other goods.
-His parents, who were married in 1723, had six children, including: Mary Brown (1731–1795), who married Dr. David Vanderlight, James Brown III (1724–1750), the eldest son who was a sea captain and who died young, Nicholas Brown (1729–1791), Joseph Brown (1733–1785), John Brown (1736–1803) and Moses Brown (1738–1836).
+His parents, who were married in 1723, had six children, including: Mary (1731–1795), who married Dr. David Vanderlight, James (1724–1750), the eldest son who was a sea captain and who died young, Nicholas (1729–1791), Joseph (1733–1785), John (1736–1803) and Moses (1738–1836).